-My 3 favourite songs of all time are One, Inside the Fire by Disturbed and Surfacing by Slipknot, but One is the ultimately best song that has ever been created in my opinion.
-The song is so good, I can almost feel the incapacitated soldiers pain that you hear from the first half and anger that you hear from the second half, such a good job they did with the lyrics.
-I love beautiful guitar play in the intro, the miserable sounding verses and choruses, the fast paced, angry singing (nearly screaming) and there are awesome solos in this song.
-Have listened to it many hundred times and will hear it again thousands of more.
+My three favorite songs of all time are One, Inside the Fire by Disturbed, and Surfacing by Slipknot, but One is the ultimate best song that has ever been created, in my opinion.
+The song is so good, I can almost feel the incapacitated soldiers' pain that you hear in the first half and the anger that you hear in the second half.
+Such a good job they did with the lyrics.
+I love the beautiful guitar play in the intro, the miserable-sounding verses and choruses, the fast-paced, angry singing (nearly screaming), and the awesome solos in this song.
+I have listened to it many hundred times and will hear it again thousands of more.

 With this being the first Metallica song that I ever listened to, One really served as a gateway to me becoming the metal fan I am today.
 But to be honest, I didn't know what to expect when I first listened to the intro.
 However, as soon as the tempo picked up, I became hooked.

 This single piece pretty much defines all of Metallica.
-It has the soft, echo-y guitar, the reverb-y drums, the great lyrics, the distorted guitar and, of course, that memorable solo at the end that rivals Eric Johnson's and Slash's solos.
-Also, fun to play on guitar!
+It has the soft, echoey guitar, the reverb-y drums, the great lyrics, the distorted guitar, and of course, that memorable solo at the end that rivals Eric Johnson's and Slash's solos.
+Also, it's fun to play on guitar!

 Despite it being an 8 minute song, I could listen to this the whole way through all day.
 As a 13 year old kid, I seem to be the only one these days who doesn't listen to Lady Gaga and Justin Bieber.
 Hard Rock and Metal 4 life!

-No doubt this is the best Metallica song EVER!
-I can only reiterate how great the vocals, riffs, bass, drums, and all that awesomeness is!
-But for me the best part of the song is that the lyrics are about drugs.
+No doubt, this is the best Metallica song ever!
+I can only reiterate how great the vocals, riffs, bass, drums, and all that awesomeness are!
+But for me, the best part of the song is that the lyrics are about drugs.
 Ahem, let me rephrase that.
-The lyrics are about the NEGATIVE EFFECTS of drugs.
-Next time you listen to it, listen closely to the lyrics or look them up and you'll see that they are describing how drugs mess you up completely.
-Not often that you'll find a heavy metal song that isn't glamorizing drugs, but putting them down.
+The lyrics are about the negative effects of drugs.
+Next time you listen to it, listen closely to the lyrics or look them up, and you'll see that they are describing how drugs mess you up completely.
+It's not often that you'll find a heavy metal song that isn't glamorizing drugs but putting them down.
 Sweetness of a song.

 Great song.
-Hetfield's voice isn't technically great, but it sounds awesome on this song, and his rhythym guitar is spot-on, especially the solo in the soft part.
-Hammet plays awesome lead guitar, the solo is awesome, and he overall has some awesome licks.
+Hetfield's voice isn't technically great, but it sounds awesome on this song, and his rhythm guitar is spot-on, especially the solo in the soft part.
+Hammett plays awesome lead guitar, the solo is awesome, and he overall has some awesome licks.
 Cliff Burton, who wrote the entire soft part of the song, plays some awesome bass on this, and the riffs are so awesome.
-Also one of the few Metallica songs where Lars doesn't suck.
+Also, one of the few Metallica songs where Lars doesn't suck.

-The epic solo can stand toe to toe with the best Metallic solos, but the driving backing guitar and drums accompanying it give me the chills every time I hear it, it's one of the greatest pieces of music ever made in my opinion.
-I tend to have different opinions than most Metallica fans, but to me this is easily their best song ever, followed (not so closely) by One and Wherever I May Roam.
+The epic solo can stand toe to toe with the best Metallica solos, but the driving backing guitar and drums accompanying it give me the chills every time I hear it.
+It's one of the greatest pieces of music ever made in my opinion.
+I tend to have different opinions than most Metallica fans, but to me, this is easily their best song ever, followed (not so closely) by One and Wherever I May Roam.
 Master of Puppets and For Whom The Bell Tolls round out my top 5.
-Then Creeping Death, Nothing Else Matters, Ride The Lightning, Battery and Enter Sandman.
+Then Creeping Death, Nothing Else Matters, Ride The Lightning, Battery, and Enter Sandman.